The World Fell in Love With The Smiths Just as They Were Falling Apart

 The first Smiths release that specifically catered to the band’s established U.S. fans, Louder Than Bombs also served as something of a young person’s guide to hip music.
 But it was also so much more than that.

-Louder Than Bombs was the quintessential introduction to the group, encompassing everything that defined them as a band and the dark magic they showered over the dour hearts of a teenage wasteland disillusioned by the spectacle of MTV.
+Louder Than Bombs was the quintessential introduction to the group, encompassing everything that defined them as a band.

-Perhaps even more so than the trio of LPs the Smiths had released since forming—1984’s The Smiths, 1985’s Meat is Murder and 1986’s The Queen is Dead—the 7-inch singles the group dropped consistently in England between their full-lengths were what truly came to define their art, songs that were totally unheard in much of the U.S. until Bombs was released.
+Perhaps even more so than the trio of LPs the Smiths had released since forming—1984’s The Smiths, 1985’s Meat is Murder and 1986’s The Queen is Dead—the 7-inch singles the group dropped consistently in England between their full-lengths were what came to define their art, songs that went totally unheard in much of the U.S. until Bombs was released.
 Now they were housed together not as some kind of Greatest Hits or Best Of package, but in a unique standalone statement, glued together by seven newly recorded songs.

 “The Smiths were operating on a very old-fashioned basis, that you record singles and you release them like sending postcards or letters home,” Tony Fletcher, author of the Smiths biography A Light That Never Goes Out: The Enduring Saga of The Smiths, explained to Salon.